19/05/2024

 Gender-based discrimination and bias in the workforce can be direct or indirect.
 Direct examples include sexual harassment and unequal pay.
 Often it is the indirect forms of discrimination that limit earning ability – particularly for women - including biases in progression and promotion opportunities.

 Employers should be aiming to create a gender equal environment for all their employees.
 The timeline for closing the gender pay gap will be different for every employer, depending on internal and external factors.
+The measure of success is whether an employer demonstrates authenticity, commitment and improvement.

 The first step in improving your gender pay gap is to conduct your own pay gap analysis and understand the size of the gender pay gap and its causes.